simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-and-system-administration-do-you-really-need-a-degree/index.en.md

 Note that while having a degree in cybersecurity and system administration may be preferred in certain job positions, it doesn't guarantee success or job security in the field.
 Employers are increasingly considering skills and experience over degrees, and there are many successful professionals in these fields who are self-taught or have gained certifications on their own.

-At the end of the day, what matters most is that you have the skills and knowledge necessary to do the job.
+ultimately, what matters most is that you have the skills and knowledge necessary to do the job.
 Whether you gain that through a formal education or through self-study and certifications, the most important thing is to stay up-to-date on the latest trends, threats, and technologies in the field.

 As the field of cybersecurity and system administration continues to evolve, it's important to continuously learn and adapt to stay ahead of the curve.
 This can be done through attending conferences and workshops, reading industry publications and news, and networking with other professionals in the field.

-Overall, while having a degree in cybersecurity and system administration can be beneficial in certain cases, it is not always necessary.
+Overall, while having a degree in cybersecurity and system administration can be beneficial in certain cases, it's not always necessary.
 Ultimately, it comes down to your individual goals and learning style, and what works best for you in terms of achieving success in the field.